bobbyaxe74/javascript-helper-functions/documentation/documentation.md

 ### `# hasRepeatedLetters()`

-The `hasRepeatedLetters()` method checks if a string has repeated characters.
+The `hasRepeatedLetters()` method checks if a string has successive repeated characters.

 ```
 hasRepeatedLetters('Princess Rosalina');